Proposal Team Structure: Research Reveals Top Roles and When to Hire

 Why Do You Need a Proposal Team?

-That’s why many teams hire dedicated proposal team members who can truly own and master the response process at their company.
+That’s why many companies hire dedicated teams who can truly own and master the response process at their company.
 As Julie McCoy, Director of Global Proposal Management for DocuSign, explains, “Proposal teams are the experts.
 We know the industry, competitors, procurement portals, you name it.
 We deal with RFPs day in and day out.”

 When a company has a dedicated proposal team, outcomes tend to include: